Grow asparagus once and harvest for years with this simple perennial guide.

 Why Asparagus Is the Perfect Perennial Crop

-Asparagus is one of the few vegetables that rewards you for years after the initial planting.
-Unlike annual vegetables that you need to replant every season, asparagus establishes a strong root system and produces for 15–20 years—or even longer with good care.
-That makes it a fantastic investment of time and effort in your garden.
+Asparagus is one of those rare vegetables that keeps giving year after year, making it well worth learning how to grow asparagus from asparagus.
+Unlike annual veggies that need replanting each season, asparagus develops a strong root system and can produce for 15–20 years—or even longer with good care.
+That makes it a smart investment of time and effort in your garden.

 Choosing and Preparing Your Asparagus